 - Library and college bookstore

-- Student center and other dedicated areas such as lounges and student bars
+- The Student Center and other dedicated areas such as lounges and student bars

 - Dorms and recreation areas, particularly to locate emergency exits and to learn the layout of bathrooms, kitchens, laundry rooms, etc.